-- Select ADVANCED > Advanced Setup > IPv6.
-The IPv6 page displays. - From the Internet Connection Type menu, select Fixed.
-The page adjusts. - 6.
-Configure the fixed IPv6 addresses for the WAN connection: - IPv6 Address/Prefix Length.
+5. From the Internet Connection Type menu, select Fixed.

+- 6. Configure the fixed IPv6 addresses for the WAN connection: - IPv6 Address/Prefix Length.
 The IPv6 address and prefix length of the router WAN interface. - Default IPv6 Gateway.
 The IPv6 address of the default IPv6 gateway for the router's WAN interface. - Primary DNS Server.
 The primary DNS server that resolves IPv6 domain name records for the router. - Secondary DNS Server.
 The secondary DNS server that resolves IPv6 domain name records for the router.

 Note: If you do not specify the DNS servers, the router uses the DNS servers that are configured for the IPv4 Internet connection on the Internet Setup page.
-(See Manually set up the Internet connection on page 23.)
+(See Manually set up the Internet connection on page 22.)